evanbechtol/React-Lecture/Lessons/03 Elements and Components/Elements and Components.md

 * The item in the first index is the current value of the state variable
 * The second item is an updater function.
 We will call this function each and every time we need to make an update to our state variable.
+    * **IMPORTANT:** All calls to the updater method are asynchronous.
+State updates are queued, and multiple state updates are not necessarily done in order.
     * **IMPORTANT:** Whenever you call the updater function, it will *overwrite* the previous state.
 This needs to be taken into consideration when updating your variables.
 Specifically in the case where your variable is an object.
+      Here is an example of how to update an object, without over-writing it:

+    ```
+      setCount((prevState) => ({
+        ...prevState,
+        //Update existing key/value pairs, or add new key/value pairs
+      );
+    ```

 #### <a name="component-composition">Component Composition</a>